 Spun polyester is a breathable fabric but not to the best of its extent.
 It has spun yarn, but because it is a synthetic fabric derived from 100% polyester fibers, the fabric has plastic in its composition.

 This factor can make the fabric breathable only to a minor range as the heat from the body can be held in the fabric, making it warm and hot.

 - The first step is to cut down the extra-long fibers of polyester into small ones.

-- These small fibers are then joined together using some industrial techniques mainly including the process of chemistry.
+- These tiny fibers are then joined together using some industrial techniques, including the chemistry process.

-- Now the fibers are spun using a specifically designed machine known as a spinneret.
+- Now the fibers are spun using a specifically designed machine called a spinneret.

-- This will result in yarn made out of short polyester fibers known as spun polyester.
+- This will result in yarn made from short polyester fibers known as spun polyester.

-- Now, these fibers are used in different sizes to be compatible with different kinds of clothing activities.
+- Now, these fibers are used in different sizes to be compatible with different clothing activities.

-Both fabrics are durable and have a high level of resistance to a bunch of factors that are considered harmful to fabrics.
+Both fabrics are durable and have a high level of resistance to many factors that are considered harmful to fabrics.
 However, the extent or ability to withstand different conditions or factors differs from fabric to fabric.

 As far as similarities are concerned, both these fabrics are great in terms of resisting stains, wrinkles, water, and dirt, and are highly effective in colorfastness.